 Image via official video

-All what you have to do is to install the server edition on your host so that you can access any remote desktop client from the web browser.
+All you have to do is install the server component on your host so that you can access any remote desktop client from the web browser.

 You can watch the following official video for a quick demo: